antonmi/flowex/README.md

 ## Railway Flow-Based Programming with Elixir GenStage.
 #### Flowex is a set of abstractions build on top Elixir GenStage which allows writing program with [Flow-Based Programming](https://en.wikipedia.org/wiki/Flow-based_programming) paradigm.
-I would say Flowex is a mix of FBP and so-called [Railway Oriented Programming (ROP)](http://fsharpforfunandprofit.com/rop/) approach.
+I would say it is a mix of FBP and so-called [Railway Oriented Programming (ROP)](http://fsharpforfunandprofit.com/rop/) approach.

 Flowex DSL allows you to easily create "pipelines" of Elixir GenStages.
 #### Dedicated to my lovely girlfriend Chryścina.